Redundancy during pregnancy or maternity leave

 If you believe your employer has unlawfully made you redundant while pregnant or on maternity leave, you can obtain free, confidential and independent advice from Acas.

 Alternatively, you may want to speak with a solicitor who specialises in employment law.
-You can find a solicitor in your area for free via solicitor matching services, which can also help you to understand the best course of action for your situation and whether you are ready to hire a solicitor.
+You can find a solicitor in your area by searching our solicitor directory.
+Just fill in the form in the top right corner of this page.